London2600/Pico/content/articles/20150827_some_random_ctf.md

 > "And you checked the source code?" in Spanish.

-Sure enough if you look in the source you'll see a commented out section which repeats the user agent of the request (the string which identifies different kinds of browser) back into the page.
+Sure enough if you look in the page source you'll see a commented out section which repeats the user agent of the request (the string which identifies different kinds of browser) back into the page.
 So if we tweak our user agent we should be able to inject Javascript.
 The easiest way to do that if you use Firefox is a user agent switcher addon, such as [this one](http://chrispederick.com/work/user-agent-switcher/).

 Our first task is going to be to break out of the comment.
 If we set our user agent to: